Why Do I Sweat So Much When Running? (And What To Do About It)

 For example:

-If your sweat rate is 1.5 litres per hour, you might aim to drink:
+If your sweat rate is 1.5 litres per hour, you might aim to drink roughly:

 When Heavy Sweating Might Be a Problem

-For most runners, sweating heavily during running is completely normal.
+For most runners, sweating heavily during exercise is completely normal.

-However, excessive sweating outside of exercise could indicate an underlying medical condition.
+However, excessive sweating outside of exercise could sometimes indicate an underlying medical condition.

 You should speak to a doctor if sweating: